 Surviving a nuclear blast and fallout will be difficult but not impossible.
 As long as you put enough distance between you and the blast and seek shelter, your chances of survival increase dramatically.

 Even when fears of a nuclear attack have waned, you can never be too careful.
-It’s not crazy to invest in building an appropriate shelter if a nuclear fallout is what keeps you up at night.
-Even if something else happens, such as a terrorist attack or social unrest and rioting, the shelter and preps will still come in handy.
+It’s not crazy to invest in building an appropriate shelter if a nuclear fallout is what keeps you up at night, because that shelter may act as a safe room protect you from other disasters and emergencies as well.